sparkfun/SuperHeadphones/docs/introduction.md

 ### The Modification

-In addition to sound dampening, the headphones also included the ability to listen to FM radio and plug in a TRS 3.5mm audio cable.
+In addition to sound dampening, the original electronics included the ability to listen to FM radio and plug in a TRS 3.5mm audio cable.
 In this tutorial, we will remove the stock electronics and replace them with the SparkFun ESP32 Thing Plus and the WM8960 Audio Codec.
 The following two pictures show a comparison of the orginal electronics (blue) and our new version (green/red/black).
 We took pictures of the topside and backside of each for a more thorough comparison.

-The new version actually includes three PCBs.
+The new version actually
+includes three PCBs.
 The red microcontroller is the SparkFun Thing Plus ESP32.
 The black PCB is an early protoype of the SparkFun Audio Codec Breakout.
 The green PCB below is a custom "mother board" that makes some connections between